AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/developing-for-cloud-service/push-project-to-cloud-manager-git.md

 ---

-# Push AEM project to cloud manager git rep
+# Push AEM project to cloud manager git repo

 In the previous step we synchronized our AEM Project with the Adaptive Forms and Themes created in the AEM instance.
-We now need to add these changes to our local git repository and then push the local git repository to the cloud manager git repository
+We now need to add these changes to our local git repository and then push the local git repository to the cloud manager git repository.

-open command prompt and navigate to c:\cloudmanager\aem-banking-app Execute the following commands
+Open command prompt and navigate to c:\cloudmanager\aem-banking-app Execute the following commands

 ```